settorka/TowingTankControl_files/README.md

 MATLAB app controls the towing tank for data collection and experimentation.

-Arduino Code allows for running of the linear stage in x-axis only.
+Arduino Code allows for running of a linear stage in longitudinal (x) and lateral (y) axes.

 MATLAB app (demo) can be used to edit the interface capability only.